gohugoio/hugo/content/content/types.md

 Hugo assumes that your site will be organized into [sections](/content/sections) and each section will use the corresponding type.
-If you are taking advantage of this then each new piece of content you place into a section will automatically inherit the type.
+If you are taking advantage of this, then each new piece of content you place into a section will automatically inherit the type.

 Alternatively you can set the type in the meta data under the key "type".